 If the vehicle is untaxed, and is not a danger to the public you will need to report this to the DVLA.
 Lambeth council are not authorised to enforce car tax and this is the responsibility of the DVLA.

 If an abandoned vehicle has been removed by Lambeth it will be taken to ELV Car Pound

 - Opening hours: The pound is open Monday to Friday, 7am to 5pm.
-The pound will be closed on Christmas day.
+The pound will be closed on both Christmas and New Years day.